-The Title IX Coordinator will work with the student, cognizant faculty, and administration, to determine what accommodations are reasonable and effective.
-The student will be
+The OEO office will work with the student, cognizant faculty, and administration to determine reasonable and effective accommodations.
+The student will be ineligible for financial support and may be required to relinquish individual studio space during the semester of familial leave.